Local & National

 As an industrial welding technician, you assist engineers, supervisors and journeyworkers in the production of quality welded and metal fabricated parts.
 You will learn how to provide technical assistance in the planning, development and implementation of a production cycle.
 Your training includes lots of hands-on training in fabrication and welding techniques, along with a thorough understanding of manufacturing processes.
 You’ll also cover robotic arc welding, electrical safety, material properties and welding codes.
 This degree program equips you with skills you need for a successful career in industrial welding.

 Production welders are in high demand.
 You’ll find employment opportunities in iron work, construction and manufacturing, and could find yourself working on large amphibious vehicles and fire trucks, or small metal products like lawn mowers and snow throwers.
-Your training will cover the various welding metals and techniques, and will give you plenty of time to practice your skills.
+Your training will cover welding various metals and fabrication techniques, and will give you plenty of time to practice your skills.
 You’ll learn how to use your math skills to determine material measurements and settings for hand and power tools.
 You will also set up learn to read sketches, blueprints, job shop orders, bills for materials and welding symbols.

 Locations: Appleton, Oshkosh